 Various sources of transcript and protein data were investigated and used to develop gene models using a variety of techniques.
-The data and techniques employed to generate models are outlined here.
 The numbers of gene models generated is described in Table 2.
+At this stage, many of the models may overlap.
+The data and techniques employed to generate models are outlined below.